lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 I arrived at Cambridge in 1982, idealistic and eager, to work under Mike Gordon.
-I was disappointed that we only had $\forall$, $\land$ and $\to$, so I set out to put in the missing connectives of predicate logic.
+I was disappointed that we only had $\forall$, $\land$ and $\to$, so I set out to fix that and support full predicate logic.
 I ended up changing so much
 (backwards compatibility is overrated) that people eventually shamed me into writing my own [user manual](https://www.cambridge.org/gb/universitypress/subjects/computer-science/programming-languages-and-applied-logic/logic-and-computation-interactive-proof-cambridge-lcf).
 Cambridge LCF never caught on because, well,